aarneranta/gf-math/v3/README.md

 - complete the Informath-MathCore conversion
 - extend Informath
 - extend the MathCore-Informath conversion
+- investigate the possibility of a declarative, user-defined extension of MathCore-Informath conversion
-- add concrete syntaxes to other natural languages
+- add concrete syntaxes to yet other natural languages